- Asset Highlights

 - Historical Exploration

-- A past producing open pit/heap leach mine, temporarily suspended in 2002 due to gold price dipping below $300/ounce
+- A past producing open pit/heap leach mine, temporarily suspended in 2002 due to gold price falling below $300/ounce

-- Socio Economic Accord and Council Resolution with Tr’ondek Hwech’in supporting resumption of mineral production
+- Socio Economic Accord and Council Resolution with Tr’ondek Hwech’in supporting resumption of production

 - Year-round road access/air service 55 km from Dawson City, 17 km from grid power

 - Three years of drilling (2009-2012) has added total combined 1mm ounces of oxide Gold; 80% exploration success rate(1)

 - 180 km2 property with many exploration targets remaining open or untested

 - Proposed work to be completed in 2020 includes completion of a feasibility study to evaluate reprocessing of historic heap leach material, an updated mineral resource estimate and additional metallurgical and geotechnical testing(8)(9)

 Golden Predator is focused on a restart of the Brewery Creek Mine in Canada’s Yukon.
 This past producing heap leach gold mining operation produced from seven near-surface oxide deposits along the property's Reserve Trend from 1996 through 2002, when the mine went into temporary closure due to low gold prices.
 The 180 km2 property is located 55 km due east of Dawson City, accessible by paved and gravel roads from the junction of the North Klondike and Dempster Highways.
 The Project is in receipt of all necessary permits required to conduct additional exploration and hosts a 43-101 compliant resource.
 The Brewery Creek Project holds a Type A Water License and a Quartz Mining License (QML).
 The Company has a Socio-Economic Accord with the Tr'ondek Hwech'in with respect to the Brewery Creek Mine.